DonaldKellett/plcc-ch2-long-division/README.md

 ## Credits

-The long division algorithm is taken from a [free excerpt of PLCC](https://vst.cs.princeton.edu/download/PLCC-to-chapter-3.pdf) while the toy programming language used in this repo is a variant of the Imp programming language which has its origins in [Software Foundations](https://softwarefoundations.cis.upenn.edu), an excellent resource for learning Coq.
+The long division algorithm is taken from a [free excerpt of PLCC](https://vst.cs.princeton.edu/download/PLCC-to-chapter-3.pdf) while the toy programming language used in this repo is a variant of Imp in [Software Foundations](https://softwarefoundations.cis.upenn.edu), an excellent resource for learning Coq.